Installation

 > Are you sure creating database [y|n] > y

-When you missed in chromosome or accession list, you must create MySQL database again.
+When you missed in chromosome list, you must create MySQL database again.

 $ mysql -u <user> -p